These States Have Suspended Gas Taxes

-Connecticut is the latest state to suspend its state gas tax, following the road taken by Maryland and Georgia last week.
-On Thursday, Gov. Ned Lamont signed emergency legislation pausing Connecticut's 25-cents-per-gallon surcharge from April 1 until the end of June.
+The number of states passing laws to suspend gas taxes continues to grow.
+On Thursday, Connecticut Gov. Ned Lamont signed emergency legislation to pause the state's gas surcharge, knocking 25 cents off the price per gallon.
+Earlier, both Maryland and Georgia also temporarily killed their states' gas taxes, cutting gallon prices by 36 cents and 29 cents, respectively.

-The move is aimed at helping consumers deal with gas prices that are inflated "due to a number of international dynamics and market instability that go far beyond our state," Lamont said in a statement, adding that he's "determined to use every tool available to provide relief for our residents."
+These decisions by states intend to help consumers deal with gas prices that have risen sharply "due to a number of international dynamics and market instability that go far beyond our state," Lamont said in a statement, adding that he's "determined to use every tool available to provide relief for our residents."

 Many other states are considering gas tax "holidays" ranging from a few months to a few years, and Democrats in Congress are pushing to pause the federal fuel tax.